AbuSuudy/AzureDataExplorer/README.md

 Bicep template [main.bicep](AzureDataExplorer/Bicep/main.bicep)  to create Azure Data Explorer cluster and database.

-In C# create a table, batch populate the table and queries the data.
+Console app that creates a table, batch populates the table and queries the data.
 A lot of this could be found [ADXAccess.cs](AzureDataExplorer/ADXAccess.cs)